techservicesillinois/splunk-soar-template/CONTRIBUTING.md

     `self.debug_print("git_hash", __git_hash__)`

-To read SOAR app logs, visit SOAR `Administration` in the main drop-down, and look under `System Health` and then `Debugging`.
+To read SOAR app DEBUG logs, visit SOAR `Administration` in the main drop-down, and look under `System Health` and then `Debugging`.

 > Tip: You must have specific permissions assigned to your account to access this area.